FedEx, Alphabet and Uber — but not Amazon — win drone sweepstakes

 The Integration Pilot Program, as it’s called, has created palpable enthusiasm in the drone world, from startups including Flirtey and AirMap to established companies developing unmanned devices like Amazon, which wants to deliver packages to people’s homes.

-Amazon Prime Air, a leader in drone delivery development, wasn’t listed as a partner on any of the winning programs.
+Amazon Prime Air, a leader in drone-delivery development, wasn’t listed as a partner on any of the winning programs.
 “While it’s unfortunate the applications we were involved with were not selected, we support the administration’s efforts to create a pilot program aimed at keeping America at the forefront of aviation and drone innovation,” the company said in a statement.

 Flirtey, which has tested a variety of ways to deliver goods using small drones, is part of a test program operated by Reno, along with three other program winners.
-Drones carrying defibrillators to heart attack victims have the potential to save many lives, said Matthew Sweeny, Flirtey’s chief executive officer and founder.
+Drones carrying defibrillators to heart-attack victims have the potential to save many lives, said Matthew Sweeny, Flirtey’s chief executive officer and founder.

 The unmanned devices will be used for multiple purposes in Memphis, said Scott Brockman, president of Memphis-Shelby County Airport Authority.
 Among them will be to inspect hard-to-reach infrastructure and to inspect runways to ensure they are clear of debris.
 Memphis International is the hub for operations by FedEx, which is a partner in the program.

 FedEx, units of General Electric and Intel are participating in a team led by the Memphis airport that proposes flying beyond line of sight, at night and over people.

 They will deliver small aircraft parts in a designated area of the airport, inspect aircraft and provide emergency response, according to an airport statement.

 In Virginia, drones operated by Alphabet’s Project Wing will be used to deliver goods to various communities and then researchers will get feedback from local residents.

 The data can be used to help develop regulations allowing widespread and routine deliveries sometime in the future.

 Uber is working with San Diego, which wants to create drone landing stations and ports, according to a fact sheet released by DOT.
-Uber has announced plans to fly people on battery powered taxis, though the development and approvals are still years away and there’s no mention of attempting such operations under the current program.
+Uber has announced plans to fly people on battery-powered taxis, though the development and approvals are still years away and there’s no mention of attempting such operations under the current program.

-“There’s a lot of excitement,” said Lisa Ellman, a partner in the Washington office of the law firm Hogan Lovells who represents companies in the industry.
+“There’s a lot of excitement,” said Lisa Ellman, a partner in the Washington, D.C., office of the law firm Hogan Lovells who represents companies in the industry.
 “I do think it’s a big step forward.”

 AirMap, which offers a drone tracking service akin to an air-traffic control system, is a partner in six of the winning programs.
-The company believes the tests are an important step for helping the industry overcome public unease about privacy and nuisance issues raised by the growth of small drones, said William Goodwin, AirMap’s general counsel.
+The company thinks the tests are an important step for helping the industry overcome public unease about privacy and nuisance issues raised by the growth of small drones, said William Goodwin, AirMap’s general counsel.

 “By tackling these challenges head on, I think we’re going to get to better paradigms for how drones can operate around people — and make money in the process,” Goodwin said.

 Ellman and others cautioned that the program was just a first step and the U.S. regulator, the Federal Aviation Administration, still has to approve individual test plans.
-So far, regulations don’t permit flights over people or over long distances and the agency has been cautious about approving waivers to allow such operations.
+So far, regulations don’t permit flights over people or over long distances, and the agency has been cautious about approving waivers to allow such operations.

 While the Transportation Department approvals were limited to 10 new test programs, the government plans to dramatically expand similar demonstrations, Earl Lawrence, the director of the agency’s drone integration office, told senators at a hearing Tuesday.